 The shell was constructed partly in solid reinforced concrete and partly in steel and timber.
 The wooden roof structure spans far over the auditorium tiers into the interior of the theatre.
 It is anchored back to the floor slab by tension rods.
 The central opening of the roof is spanned by a movable steel construction with pneumatic ETFE foil cushions.

-City of Schwäbisch Hall – Abteilung Hochbau (design + part of execution)
+City of Schwäbisch Hall – Abteilung Hochbau/Germany (design + part of execution)

 Obinger Architekturbüro, Schwäbisch Hall/Germany (execution)